Celiac Disease Antibody Tests

 - Failure to thrive

 Many people with celiac disease have dermatitis herpetiformis, a disease that causes itchy blisters on the skin.
-There is also an increased risk for developing osteoporosis and intestinal lymphoma, a form of cancer.
+There is also an increased risk for developing intestinal lymphoma, a form of cancer.

 One or more antibody tests may be ordered when someone with celiac disease has been on a gluten-free diet for a period of time.
 This is done to verify that antibody levels have decreased and to verify that the diet has been effective in reversing the intestinal lining damage (this is sometimes still confirmed with a second biopsy).